oicr-gsi/shesmu/docs/plugin-tsv.md

 The times must be formatted in a way that can be parsed by [`DateTimeFormatter.ISO_DATE_TIME`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_DATE_TIME).
-If that sounds unappealing, there's a graphical [maintenance schedule editor](../maintenance-editor).
+If that sounds unappealing, there's a graphical maintenance schedule editor included in the Shesmu repository.

 ## Ranges
 Ranges return a particular string value for a time range.